 All executives have AIP award targets that are expressed as a percentage of their base salary, with such targets determined by the executive's position and level within the organization.
 Actual payouts to an executive are dependent upon actual performance relative to the performance targets which are set annually.
 Payouts to an executive for each of the Trust's operating performance targets (approximately 60% of target compensation) range from zero to a maximum of 150% of target.
-Payouts to an executive for individual performance targets (approximately 30% of target compensation) range from zero to a maximum of 150%.
+Payouts to an executive for individual performance targets (approximately 30% of target compensation) range from zero to a maximum of 150% of target compensation) and generative to a maximum of 150%.
 The AIP award payments are made annually in cash following the recommendation by the Compensation and HR Committee to the Board for approval.